mont266/FriendsOfRescue/content/pages/donate.md

   ## PayPal Donation

-  You can donate directly to our PayPal using the below link or scan the QR code.
+  You can donate via PayPal by clicking the below link, scanning the QR code or searching for us on PayPal using our email address : friendsofrescueni@gmail.com

   <https://www.paypal.me/friendsofrescue>